Wabtey/isaac/README.md

 When you're done, jump into the trap, and be ready to fight for your life again !

 The chest is your hope.
 Jump right into it, Hide yourself in there.

-And hope for Mother doesn't open this chest. //TODO rool end Credit, with cut screen or diaporama explaining the story.
+If you're still not dead, //TODO Implement a proper Death Screen And hope for Mother doesn't open this chest. //TODO rool end Credit, with cut screen or diaporama explaining the story.

+HAVE FUN